Ankita8876/Weather-Dashboard-weatherapp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## **node_modules folder might not be added in the github.
+## **node_modules folder might not be added in the github as it is a large folder.
 Please add it manually in the project(if in case its not present).
+To create a node_modules folder, you will need to have Node.js and npm (Node package manager) installed on your system.
+Here are the steps to create a node_modules folder:

+Open your command line interface (CLI) such as Command Prompt or Terminal.

+Navigate to the directory where you want to create the node_modules folder using the cd command.
+For example, if you want to create the folder in your project directory, you can use the following command:

+cd path/to/your/project/directory

+Once you are in the desired directory, you can create the node_modules folder by running the following command:

+mkdir node_modules

 ## Use ng serve --open to execute the project.

 ## Code scaffolding